Engineering propagating cat states with driving-assisted cavity QED: Numerical simulation methods

 where the Hamiltonian and the Lindblad operators are given as follows:

 The master equation~\eqref{virtual master equation} describes a Gedanken experiment where we put another one-sided cavity with the complex input coupling

-that completely absorbs a propagating state with a temporal mode $v(t)$.
+that completely absorbs a propagating state with the envelope function $v(t)$.
 The operator $\ha_v$ is an annihilation operator of the virtual cavity mode.
 Now we focus on the regime where excited states can be adiabatically eliminated.
 In this case, we can reduce the master equation~\eqref{virtual master equation} to the effective one as follows:

 where